 “The U of M is an amazing training institution.
 The faculty are brilliant and all extremely approachable (including those at the very top).
 I’ve learned so much from them, from my co-residents, and from the variety of training settings that we are exposed too.
 Ann Arbor is a great place to live too!”
 Jenny Wang, M.D., Alumni

 All clinical rotations include individual supervision of clinical work by faculty.
 In addition, psychotherapy training includes the assignment of a supervisor from the full-time faculty or from practicing psychiatrists in the community.
 We enjoy an excellent relationship with the Michigan Psychoanalytic Institute, which generously provides many of their own faculty members for supervision of psychotherapy cases and didactic instruction.
 The psychoanalytic faculty members also serve as adjunct faculty at the University.

 Each class also has a faculty advisor who meets with the class for lunch once a month to discuss nonclinical issues of interest to the residents.
 Class advisors guide residents through transition periods, serve as class advocates, and provide a forum for discussion of personal and group issues.

 Residents in the special Research Track and Clinical Scholars Track choose faculty mentors to guide them through those aspects of training.
 Other residents also have the option of arranging individual mentor relationships with faculty.

 The University of Michigan is a leader in psychiatric research, ranking highly among recipients of research grant funding from the National Institutes of Mental Health.
-Research programs through the department’s Molecular and Behavioral Neuroscience Institute, Depression Center, Stress and Anxiety Disorders Program, and the Ann Arbor VA Medical Center, among others, provide a broad range of research opportunities for interested residents and create a strong academic environment for all trainees.
+Research programs through the Michigan Neuroscience Institute, Eisenberg Family Depression Center, Stress and Anxiety Disorders Program, and the Ann Arbor VA Medical Center, among others, provide a broad range of research opportunities for interested residents and create a strong academic environment for all trainees.